2024: A Year of Client Success and Collaboration

 What RTLS Adds to CMMS

-Real-time location systems track the precise location of every tagged asset continuously, updating the system as devices move through the facility.
-When RTLS data feeds into a CMMS, the result is a maintenance management system that knows not just what needs to be done — but exactly where to go to do it.
+Real-time location systems track the precise location of every tagged asset continuously, updating as devices move through the facility.
+When RTLS data feeds into a CMMS, the result is a maintenance system that knows not just what needs to be done — but exactly where to go to do it.

 The integration transforms three fundamental aspects of hospital equipment management: